 We are a clinical stage genome editing company dedicated to developing potentially transformative genomic medicines to treat a broad range of serious diseases.
 We have developed a proprietary gene editing platform based on CRISPR technology and we continue to expand its capabilities.
 Our product development strategy is to target diseases where gene editing can be used to enable or enhance therapeutic outcomes for patients, while maximizing probability of technical, regulatory and commercial success.
 We are focused on advancing gene editing medicines to treat hemoglobinopathies, beginning with the continued development of our current ex vivo EDIT-301 program and leveraging the insights gained from this program to pursue next generation in vivo gene editing medicines targeting hematopoietic stem cells ("HSCs").
 In parallel, we are pursuing the development of in vivo gene editing medicines for other organs and tissues that we believe will significantly differentiate our genome editing approach from the current standards of care for serious diseases.
-As part of these efforts, we are using existing strategic partnerships and collaborations and pursuing further opportunities to extend the reach of our intellectual property portfolio and access complementary technologies to expedite our drug discovery and clinical execution objectives.
+As part of these efforts, we are using strategic partnerships and collaborations and pursuing further opportunities to expedite our drug discovery and clinical execution objectives.

 Our lead program, EDIT-301, is an experimental ex vivo gene-edited medicine to treat sickle cell disease ("SCD"), a severe inherited blood disease that causes premature death, and transfusion-dependent beta thalassemia ("TDT"), the most severe form of beta-thalassemia, another inherited blood disorder characterized by severe anemia.
 In the second quarter of 2022, we dosed the first patient in our Phase 1/2 clinical trial of EDIT-301, which we refer to as our RUBY trial, for the treatment of severe SCD, and in December 2022, announced initial clinical data from the first two patients treated in the RUBY trial.
 This clinical data supports human proof of concept by showing that EDIT-301 could safely increase expression of fetal hemoglobin to clinically meaningful levels and correct anemia in SCD patients.
-After completing sequential dosing of the first two patients, we commenced parallel patient dosing in the first quarter of 2023 and remain on track to dose 20 total patients by the end of 2023.
-We provided an update on the initial clinical data from the RUBY trial in June 2023 and expect to provide an additional clinical update by the end of 2023.
-In April 2023, the U.S. Food and Drug Administration ("FDA") granted Orphan Drug Designation to EDIT-301 for the treatment of SCD.
+After completing sequential dosing of the first two patients, we commenced parallel patient dosing in the first quarter of 2023.
+Through November 3, 2023, we have enrolled 27 patients in the RUBY trial.
+We expect to dose the 20th patient in the trial in the January 2024 timeframe.
+We provided an update on the initial clinical data from the RUBY trial in June 2023 and expect to provide additional clinical updates in December 2023 and in the middle of 2024.